cmungall/shoge/README.txt

 sequence of terms y1..yn, and that the class expression for the corresponding term is the intersection of the class expressions y1..yn.

+(this can also be thought of in terms of an anatomical structure "x" that is repeated in the body, where y1, y2 etc are state matrix characters).

 The symbols y1..yn may either be non-terminal or terminal.
 A non-terminal symbol must be accompanied by a separate grammar rule with the symbol on the left side.
 There are two forms of terminal
+symbol:

-symbol: a silent symbol, wrapped inside square brackets generates a phrase but not an expression, and an ontology symbol, denoted using the @ functor, generates an ontology term.
+  * [Word] - a silent symbol, wrapped inside square brackets generates a phrase but not an expression.
+This is purely a grammatical convenience, it does not affect the logic.

+  * @Atom - an ontology symbol, denoted using the @ functor, generates an ontology term.
+This can be thought of as an atomic unit.

-A symbol can also be of the form Term/Relation.
+A symbol can also be of the form Relation some Term

 For example, the following rule:

 ==
-  autopod *--> @autopod,[of],limb/part_of.
+  autopod *--> @autopod, [of], part_of some limb.
 ==

 Generates phrases such as "autopod of left hindlimb", and class